bfowle/talaria/talaria-cli/README.md

 ## Overview

 Talaria CLI is the primary command-line interface for the Talaria sequence reduction system, providing comprehensive tools for managing, reducing, and optimizing biological sequence databases.
-It serves as the main entry point for users to interact with the Talaria ecosystem, orchestrating operations across multiple subsystems including SEQUOIA storage, bioinformatics tools, and cloud services.
+It serves as the main entry point for users to interact with the Talaria ecosystem, orchestrating operations across multiple subsystems including HERALD storage, bioinformatics tools, and cloud services.

 ### Key Capabilities

 - **Intelligent FASTA Reduction**: Reduces sequence databases by 30-70% while maintaining search sensitivity
 - **Database Management**: Download, update, and manage biological databases from UniProt, NCBI, and custom sources
-- **Content-Addressed Storage**: SEQUOIA-based storage with deduplication and verification
+- **Content-Addressed Storage**: HERALD-based storage with deduplication and verification
 - **Multi-Aligner Optimization**: Tailored reduction strategies for LAMBDA, BLAST, DIAMOND, Kraken, and MMseqs2
 - **Bi-Temporal Querying**: Query databases at specific points in sequence and taxonomy time
 - **Interactive Terminal UI**: Rich TUI for visual database exploration and management